nikbrunner/javascript-todo-list/README.md

-# Pure JavaScript ToDo List
+# JavaScript - ToDo List

 This is a todo list for practice with no dependencies.